van001/lesscode/readme.md

 > Will the real slim shaddy, please standup, please standup...

 Name makes a huge difference.
-Just looking at the function name we should be able to tell on what category it applies, what it does and what is the arity.
+Just looking at the name we should be able to tell :
+- What category it's operatin ?
+- What transformation it's performing (if any) ?
+- What is it really doing ?
+- Last but not least what's the arity (number of parameters it need)?

 I suggest we name functions as
 ```
 <l|s|m>[2|X]<operation>[arity]